Skip to main content

 10. Is a Kindergarten Continuance Form needed to continue a child from transitional kindergarten (TK) to kindergarten?
 (Updated 27-May-2022)

-Children who are enrolled in TK do not need a signed Kindergarten Continuance Form to continue into Kindergarten.
-However, if a child is age-eligible to attend Kindergarten and chooses to enroll in TK, then they will need a signed Kindergarten Continuance Form.
+Children who are enrolled in TK do not need a signed Kindergarten Continuance Form to continue into kindergarten.
+However, if a child is age-eligible to attend kindergarten and chooses to enroll in TK, then they will need a signed Kindergarten Continuance Form.

-A school district, county office of education, or charter school must offer transitional kindergarten (TK) and kindergarten classes for all age-eligible children to attend, regardless of their toilet training status.
+A school district, county office of education, or charter school must offer TK and kindergarten classes for all age-eligible children to attend, regardless of their toilet training status.
 Local educational agencies can decide how to address the needs of a non-toilet-trained age-eligible TK student to ensure they are able to attend TK and kindergarten classes.
 If the child has an individualized education program (IEP), accommodations should be addressed in the IEP meeting.

 The extent to which an LEA may disenroll, suspend or expel a child from TK does not change because a student is enrolled in TK; an LEA must follow the same laws, policies and procedures it follows for kindergarten students, including for eligible students with disabilities.
-More information to help administrators decide when expulsion of a student is deemed mandatory, expected, or at administrator discretion, can be found at Administrator Recommendation of Expulsion Matrix.

-As a reminder, the requirements for suspension and expulsion of a child enrolled in CSPP differ from TK.
-For more information, please visit Management Bulletin 23-08.
+As a reminder, the requirements for suspension and expulsion of a child enrolled in California State Preschool Program differ from TK.
+For more information, please visit CDE Management Bulletin 23-08.

 Return to Top